e280/lettuce/README.md

     })
     ```
     - panels are referenced by their string keys.
+    - optional `limit` restricts how many copies of a panel can exist at the same time (default unlimited). once saturated, the adder buttons disable.
     - `Layout` is a facility for reading and manipulating.
     - `Builder.fn` helps you build a tree of layout nodes with less verbosity (note the spooky-typing double-invocation).
     - `stock.empty` defines the fallback state for when a user closes everything.